-orange and blue TECHSTART link that appears on the right of the OIT home page.
+blue SURVIVAL GUIDE link.
 Very likely you will find the answer to your question without the need for a call.

 Send us e-mail.

 Incoming e-mail is monitored and answered during our business hours.
 You may find it easier and less stressful to send a message to helpdesk@auburn.edu.
 Messages sent after hours are answered the next business day.